turingschool/front-end-curriculum/lessons/security-with-jwts.md

 If the verification is successful, however, we'll store a reference to the decoded JWT (try console logging that value and see what you get!), and call `next()`, which will allow us to move onto the next part of our `PATCH` request.
 (The part that actually does the patching!)

+Let's try that PATCH request in POSTMAN again, without sending through a JWT and make sure that it fails the way we expect it to:

+![patch-error][patch-error]

+[patch-error]: /assets/images/lessons/jwts/patch-error.png

+Now let's try passing a JWT through with the request body.
+Make another POSTMAN request to your `/authenticate` endpoint and copy the token value that it responds with.
+Then let's make another PATCH request with this value in the body:

+![patch-success-body][patch-success-body]

+[patch-success-body]: /assets/images/lessons/jwts/patch-success-body.png

+We can see we successfully updated the status of one of our trains!
+Remember we can also pass JWTs through as request headers.
+Let's remove the `token` from the body of this request and instead pass it in as an 'Authorization' header:

+![patch-success-header][patch-success-header]

+[patch-success-header]: /assets/images/lessons/jwts/patch-success-header.png

-Hurray - our server is all set up to handle JWTs when and where we need them!
+This is how we'll want to write our PATCH request on the client-side when we allow an admin to edit the train status.
+But for now, hurray!
+Our server is all set up to handle JWTs when and where we need them!
 Let's move onto the client-side.

 ## Protecting a Client-Side Route